Ezra Klein: Early career as political blogger

+Columnist at newspapers

 Klein's prolific blogging caught the attention of Steven Pearlstein, The Washington Posts veteran business columnist.
-"I was blown away by how good he was—how much the kid wrote—on so many subjects," Pearlstein said.
+"I was blown away by how good he was—how much the kid wrote—on so many subjects", Pearlstein said.
 Pearlstein sent samples of Klein's work to managing editor Raju Narisetti.
 A few weeks after he heard from Pearlstein, Washington Post foreign correspondent John Pomfret asked Klein to have lunch with him and financial editor Sandy Sugawara.
 Narisetti hired Klein to be the Post's first pure blogger on politics and economics.
 On May 18, 2009, he began writing at the newspaper.

 In May 2011, when Bloomberg View launched, Klein became a columnist there in addition to his work at The Washington Post and MSNBC.

 Klein announced he would be leaving The Washington Post in January 2014, with the intent to start a new media venture with several other veteran journalists.
 The new media venture was later identified as the politics site Vox.
 Klein had previously "proposed the creation of an independent, explanatory journalism website—with more than three dozen staffers" and an annual budget of more than to remain at The Washington Post.
 During negotiations, Post publisher Katharine Weymouth and new owner Jeff Bezos did not make a counteroffer.